libhal-google/libhal-cmake-util/README.md

 ### `libhal_make_library()`

-This function builds libhal libraries.
-Use this when building a libhal package, where unit tests are not available or not necessary.
+Builds libhal libraries.
+Use this when unit tests are not available or necessary but a package must be built.

 ```cmake
 libhal_make_library([LIBRARY_NAME <library_name>]